thedenisovan/web-battleship-game/README.md

 ## 🚀 Try It Out

-You can play the game directly in your browser.
+You can play the game directly in your [browser](https://thedenisovan.github.io/web-battleship-game/).

-> _Still in development — but feel free to take a look and follow the progress!_

----

 Made with ❤️ as part of [The Odin Project](https://www.theodinproject.com/) curriculum.